-- The Dojo provides a supportive and fun environment with quality instruction.
+- Our community based dojo provides a supportive and fun environment with quality instruction.
 You need to be injury free to participate in an Aikido Class.

 - New members are most welcome.
 A Beginners Course is available at the Belmont Memorial Hall.
 Only $100 for approximately 30 classes.

 - Belmont Memorial Hall is used for Tuesday classes (6.30pm) and Saturday classes (10am).

 - Our Thursday classes at Hardwick-Smith Lounge, located next to the Scout Hall in the Belmont Domain.
 Access via SH2 and Owen St or via a path from the Belmont Memorial Hall carpark, are suspended due to maintenance.

 - A Council approved Safety Plan operates at Alert Level 2.

 Belmont Dojo, established on 4 February 2014, is one of the two dojos or training locations in the Wellington region.
 We maintain close ties with our “sister” Wellington City dojo.
 If you are a member of either dojo you can train twice a month for free at the other dojo (casual rates apply if you train more).
 The Belmont Dojo is a not for profit organisation and instructors give their time freely.

 The Belmont Dojo is located at Belmont Memorial Hall (next to Belmont School).
 On Thursdays we also use the nearby Hardwick Smith Lounge (Belmont Domain).
 We offer dedicated adult beginner classes and general classes for more advanced students